Information about post-primary schools

 Schools admission criteria

-When considering your child’s application, a post-primary school only uses information on your child’s Transfer form.
-They use the Transfer form when they need to apply their admissions criteria if they get more applications than places they have available.
+When considering your child’s application, a post-primary school only uses information on your child’s Transfer application.
+They use this information when they need to apply their admissions criteria if they get more applications than places they have available.

 To read a school's admissions criteria, go to: